 How we deal with your complaint

 Mattioli Woods aims to provide you with excellent service at all times.
 However, we understand things can sometimes go wrong, or you may become unhappy with aspects of our service.
 If this happens, we will do our best to resolve your issues as quickly as possible.
-Our process is as follows:
+We always try to reach an agreeable solution as quickly as possible with our aim to have your complaint resolved within 3 business days following receipt.
+Business day are Monday to Friday excluding Bank Holidays.
+Some complaints are more complex than others and may take some time to investigate, so it may not be possible to resolve your complaint within 3 days.
+If this is the case, the following process will be followed:

-We will write to acknowledge your complaint within 3 working days of receipt enclosing a copy of our complaint handling procedure confirming our understanding of the issue(s).
+We will write to acknowledge your complaint within 5 working days of receipt enclosing a copy of our complaint handling procedure, confirming our understanding of the issue(s).

 The client experience team will thoroughly investigate all of your issues to ensure a fair and impartial outcome is reached.
 We will obtain information required from all relevant parties and we may need to ask you for some additional details to assist in the investigation.